 Here is some guidance from federal and state government to slow the spread of COVID-19, with additional guidance for churches.

 Finding trustworthy information can be difficult.
 Here are accurate sources for info at the national, state, and Minnesota Conference levels.
-Also, find info on postponement of General Conference 2020.
+Also, find info on the postponement of the 2020 General and Jurisdictional Conferences.

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act establishes a Paycheck Protection Program (PPP) that will provide low-interest loans for companies and nonprofits (including churches)—a portion of which can be forgiven if the organization meets certain criteria, such as retaining workers.
-Applications are open now, so act quickly.
+View responses to some frequently asked questions about the PPP.

 We are sending out frequent email updates amid the coronavirus outbreak.
 Click to see all past emails.

 Minnesota Annual Conference of the United Methodist Church